Nikolay Bogolyubov: Evacuation (1941–1943)

-Moscow (1943–?)
+Moscow (from 1943)

-In autumn 1943, Bogolyubov came from evacuation to Moscow and on 1 November 1943 he accepted a position in the Department of Theoretical Physics at the Moscow State University (MSU).
-At that time the Head of the Department was Anatoly Vlasov (for a short period in 1944 the Head of the Department was Vladimir Fock).
-Theoretical physicists working in the department in that period included Dmitri Ivanenko, Arseny Sokolov, and other physicists.
+In the autumn of 1943, Bogolyubov arrived at Moscow, and on 1 November 1943, he accepted a position in the Department of Theoretical Physics at Moscow State University.
+At that time, the head of the department was Anatoly Vlasov (for a short period in 1944 the head of the department was Vladimir Fock).
+Theoretical physicists working in the department in that period included Dmitri Ivanenko, Arseny Sokolov, and others.

-In the period 1943–1946, Bogolyubov's research was essentially concerned with the theory of stochastic processes and asymptotic methods.
-In his work a simple example of an anharmonic oscillator driven by a superposition of incoherent sinusoidal oscillations with continuous spectrum was used to show that depending on a specific approximation time scale the evolution of the system can be either deterministic, or a stochastic process satisfying Fokker–Planck equation, or even a process which is neither deterministic nor stochastic.
+From 1943 to 1946, Bogolyubov's research was essentially concerned with the theory of stochastic processes and asymptotic methods.
+A simple example of an anharmonic oscillator driven by a superposition of incoherent sinusoidal oscillations with continuous spectrum was used to show that depending on a specific approximation time scale the evolution of the system can be either deterministic, or a stochastic process satisfying Fokker–Planck equation, or even a process which is neither deterministic nor stochastic.
 In other words, he showed that depending on the choice of the time scale for the corresponding approximations the same stochastic process can be regarded as both dynamical and Markovian, and in the general case as a non-Markov process.
 This work was the first to introduce the notion of time hierarchy in non-equilibrium statistical physics which then became the key concept in all further development of the statistical theory of irreversible processes.

 In 1945, Bogolyubov proved a fundamental theorem on the existence and basic properties of a one-parameter integral manifold for a system of non-linear differential equations.
 He investigated periodic and quasi-periodic solutions lying on a one-dimensional manifold, thus forming the foundation for a new method of non-linear mechanics, the method of integral manifolds.

-In 1946, he published in JETP two works on equilibrium and non-equilibrium statistical mechanics which became the essence of his fundamental monograph Problems of dynamical theory in statistical physics (Moscow, 1946).
+In 1946, he published two works in the Journal of Experimental and Theoretical Physics on equilibrium and non-equilibrium statistical mechanics which became the essence of his fundamental monograph Problems of dynamical theory in statistical physics (Moscow, 1946).

-On 26 January 1953, Nikolay Bogolyubov became the Head of the Department of Theoretical Physics at MSU, after Anatoly Vlasov decided to leave the position on January 2, 1953.
+On 26 January 1953, Bogolyubov became the head of the Department of Theoretical Physics at Moscow State University, after Anatoly Vlasov decided to leave the position on January 2, 1953.